zain-sadaqat/zainsadaqat/README.md

 [![HitCount](http://hits.dwyl.com/zainsadaqat/zainsadaqat.svg)](http://hits.dwyl.com/zainsadaqat/zainsadaqat)

-**zainsadaqat/zainsadaqat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on React, Firebase, Django, Python and Javascript
 - 🌱 I’m currently learning Redux, GraphQL, Typescript
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with a Mentor
-- 📫 How to reach me:
-- ⚡ Fun fact: I'm a former All-round Cricket.
+- ⚡ Fun fact: I'm a former All-round Cricketer.
 I took retirement from Cricket in 2016 :(

 ### Other places you can find me